Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Visual regression testing with Applitools Eyes.

-- Reducing maintenance overhead through intelligent locators.
+- Reducing maintenance overhead using intelligent locators.

 Module 11: AI for Defect Prediction and Analysis